airtai/fastagency/docs/docs/en/tutorial/together_ai/index.md

 In this tutorial, you'll learn how to use **non-OpenAI models with FastAgency**.
 Since FastAgency uses AutoGen as its default runtime, it automatically supports all proxy servers that are AutoGen compatible.
 For more information on the supported proxy servers, please see <a href="https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models" target="_blank" >here</a>.

-To keep things simple and demonstrate the use of non-OpenAI models, we’ll recreate the **Weatherman** example mentioned in this [section](../../user-guide/api/openapi/index.md) using  **Together AI Cloud along with the powerful Meta-Llama-3.1-70B-Instruct-Turbo** model.
+To keep things simple and demonstrate how to use non-OpenAI models, we’ll recreate the **Weatherman** example from this [section](../../user-guide/api/openapi/index.md), but this time using **Together AI** Cloud along with the **Meta-Llama-3.1-70B-Instruct-Turbo** model.

+You can **easily switch** to non-OpenAI models by making **just a few lines of code changes** and adjusting the system prompts.
 Let’s get started!

 ## What You’ll Learn